 The lighting of the facade facing Sainte Catherine Street was installed in December 2013, allowing St. James to distinguish itself in the Quartier des spectacles.
 Contemporary and dynamic, the architectural lighting embraces perfectly the will of the church to continue its technological advances to be part of modernity.

-The Lower level would also be made accessible by the elevator installation.
-This is the present home of building support spaces but projected future renovations would see it house new public washrooms to serve events held in either the Sanctuary or Dawson Hall, as well as a performer green room, a lounge, kitchenette and general office area with limited storage for renter groups.
+The Lower level is the present home of building support spaces but projected future renovations would see it house new public washrooms to serve events held in either the Sanctuary or Dawson Hall, as well as a performer green room, a lounge, kitchenette and general office area with limited storage for renter groups.
 Also found at this level is the historic bowling alley which dates from World War I as well as an sweeping stone walled space that opens out onto rue Mayor.
-We hope to find funding to convert Both of these areas into additional social spaces for rentals.
+We hope to find funding to convert both of these areas into additional social spaces for rentals.

 On the Second floor you will find the offices for St. James United Church and the Montreal City Mission, as well as the business office for the Square St. James.

-The entire Third floor of the rear part of the building houses the 5,000 square foot Churchill suite, available for office rental to a cultural, social or artistic organization.
-The Churchill room with its soaring vaulted ceiling is part of this suite, as well as a private kitchen and washrooms.
+The entire Third floor of the rear part of the building houses the 5,000 square foot Churchill suite, available for office rental to a cultural, social or artistic organisation.
+The Churchill room with its soaring vaulted ceiling is part of this suite.